johndoe31415/x509sak/README.md

     genbrokenrsa       Generate broken RSA keys for use in pentetration testing dumpkey            Dump a key in text form forgecert          Forge an X.509 certificate
+    scrape             Scrape input file for certificates, keys or signatures
 ```
 [//]: # (End of summary -- auto-generated, do not edit!)